redis/redis-doc/topics/data-types-intro.md

   score, but where elements are always taken in order without requiring a sorting operation.

-It's not always trivial to grasp how this data types work and what to use in order to solve a given problem from the [command reference](/commands), so this document is a crash course to Redis data types and their most used patterns.
+It's not always trivial to grasp how these data types work and what to use in order to solve a given problem from the [command reference](/commands), so this document is a crash course to Redis data types and their most used patterns.